-Modern technology is pretty amazing, but it does come with a dark side.
-Though technology has made it possible to stay connected with people all over the world, you have to wonder what all of that added screen time might be doing to your body.
+Modern technology is amazing, but it does come with a dark side.
+Though technology has made it possible to stay connected with people all over the world, you must wonder what all of that added screen time might be doing to your body.

 Researchers have long known about digital eye strain, a group of eye and vision problems related to prolonged use of computers, smartphones, and tablets.
 It’s no secret that spending too much time hunched over a screen can be bad for your health, but you may not realize that the same blue light emitted by digital devices that can damage your eyes also has the potential to damage your skin.